manasch/placements/placements/truminds.md

 ## Round 2 - Technical Interview

 Completely based on Resume.
 Was asked to explain Projects and asked basic questions on core subjects.
 Interview was easy.
+1. Gave 2 approaches for solving anagrams problem and asked which has less time complexity.
+One approach used 2 for loops (n^2) and other was based on sorting (nlogn)

+---

+## Round 3 - Interview with CEO

+I was asked questions on various topics in computer science.
+Questions were not hard.
+Some people were only asked hr questions.